msecfdna/cnv/README.md

 # Output:

 The algorithm generates various intermediate files: raw coverage --> GC-bias corrected coverage --> log-transformed normalized coverage --> sample-specific STD normalized --> annotated by the annotation file

+# Example:

+The current version does argument parsing and can be run as follows:

+python3 cnv-pipeline.py -b <path to barcode-dedupe bams> -B <path to samtools deduped bams> -s <path to selector file> -g <human genome reference FASTA> -G <human genome reference bed> -m <path to barcode deduped bams for control cohort I> -M <path to samtools deduped bams for control cohort I> -n <path to barcode deduped bams for control cohort II> -N <path to samtools deduped bams for control cohort II> -i <sample information file to match barcode and samtools deduped files> -a <path to annotation file> -x <path to the reference centromeres to filter> -r <number of processes to multiprocess the coverage calculations> -o <output directory to write the final Z-scores and .png files>